vinipsmaker/gsoc2014-boost/README.md

 ### Others

-If you have specific concerns, not only about any library, make an objective and directioned question and you'll have a more developed answer.
+If you have specific concerns about any library make an objective and directioned question and you'll have a more developed answer.

 Some examples of good question would be: